Internet-of-Bananas/material-list/README.md

 If you have any doubt about the components, please don't hesitate to contact us at internetofbananas@gmail.com !

-_* Please consider buying a fairtrade, organic banana!
+_* Please consider buying a fairtrade, low food miles, organic banana!
 It won't save the planet, but every little bit helps =)